tari-labs/tari-university/layer2scaling/layer2scaling-landscape/PITCHME.md

 - Users can make multiple transactions without committing all to the block chain
 - Hashed Time-Locked Contracts (HTLC) allow payments to be securely routed across multiple payment channels
+- It is a second layer payment protocol that operates on top of a block chain

 <u>Example:</u> The Lightning Network